Advanced Placement Testing

 - Registration for testing will occur through a student's AP course.
 The AP teacher will provide students with a join code which they must use to access an online portal (MyAP).
 The portal contains instructional resources, practice tests, and tools to manage test registration.

 - Students must have a current College Board account or must create one prior to using the join code.
-It is important that students retain their user name and password, as well as use their full legal name during the account registration process.
+It is important that students retain their user name and password.

-- Students must register for their AP test(s) by November 5, 2021, by indicating their choice within the College Board's online portal (MyAP).
-Requests to register for an AP test after November 5, if accepted, may result in a $40 fee.
-Students who register to test but do not do so may incur a $40 unused test fee.
+- Students must register for their AP exam(s) by November 4, 2022, by indicating their choice within the College Board's online portal (MyAP).
+Requests to register for an AP exam after November 4, if accepted, may result in a $40 fee.
+Students who cancel an exam after November 15, 2022 will incur a $40 cancellation fee.
+Students who register for an exam but do not take the exam will incur a $40 unused exam fee.
+These fees will be charged even if LCPS is paying for the cost of the exam (see below).

-- Beginning with the 2021-2022 school year, LCPS will pay for the first 4 AP tests that each enrolled LCPS student attempts.
-The 4 tests are cumulative across the student's high school enrollment with payment required after the limit has been reached.
+- Beginning with the 2021-2022 school year, LCPS will pay for the first four AP exams that each enrolled LCPS student takes.
+The four exams are cumulative across the student's high school enrollment with payment required after the limit has been reached.

 Please email Leigh Bennett, Assessment Supervisor, with concerns or questions.